watilde/Harmonia/research/modules/5-billion-scale-polypharmacy/manuscripts/manuscript_v3.2_final.md

 ### 1.2 Contribution

-I provide:
+**Single claim**: I demonstrate that one-shot federated aggregation for causal inference is computationally feasible on commodity hardware and validate the implementation against known ground truth in synthetic experiments.

-1. **Working implementation**: Federated causal inference system tested at million-scale on commodity hardware
+**Supporting evidence**:

-2. **Measured performance**: Actual throughput and communication metrics (not theoretical estimates)
+1. **Linear scalability**: 1M patients in 4 seconds → 1B patients in 10.7 minutes (1.56M patients/sec throughput)
-3. **Validation on synthetic data**: Reproduction of known ground truth in controlled experiments
+2. **Communication efficiency**: Constant 264 bytes/site regardless of scale (264 KB total for 1,000 sites)
-4. **OMOP integration**: Ready for use with standard observational health databases
+3. **Validation at scale**: Bias resolution at 1B scale (rare subgroup: +1.46 vs. embedded +1.5, 632K patients)

-5. **Open source**: Fully documented for reproducibility
+**Deliverable**: Open-source reference implementation with measured performance and validated correctness on synthetic data, ready for institutional researchers to test on real multi-site databases.

 **Limitation**: All validation uses synthetic data with known ground truth.
-Real-world applicability is unknown without institutional collaboration for data access.
+Real-world applicability requires empirical testing beyond my access as an independent engineer.

-**Positioning**: This is a reference implementation and technical report, not a medical discovery or policy recommendation.
+**Positioning**: This establishes computational feasibility and validates implementation correctness.
+It is not a medical discovery or policy recommendation.

 ---